Page Header

 Inkjet printer: Epson 7570

 Prints: All silver gelatin prints are on fiber-based, heavy weight, multigrade paper and archivally processed and toned with selenium for increased D-max and permanence.
-All inkjet prints are printed with Epson Ultrachrome K3 ink on museum quality, 100% cotton rag paper.
+All inkjet prints are printed with Epson Ultrachrome K3 ink on museum quality, 100% cotton rag paper or canvas.

 Copyright Robert Cassanova 2022